Mapping the strong-to-weak coupling crossover in polymer-film microcavity lasers: Experimental results

-The dependencies of the lasing threshold fluence and the interaction strength $\hbar\Omega_1$ on the cavity photon/exciton detuning was investigated by varying the effective microcavity length across both strong- and weak-coupling regimes.
-As theoretically predicted, in the strong-coupling regime, the interaction strength for a specific cavity mode (see $\rm M=3$ or $\rm M=5$ datasets in Fig.\ref{Fig4}) monotonically decreases with increasing detuning.
+Having established the three representative regimes, we now examine the full detuning dependence across all five measured mode orders (Fig.\ref{Fig4}).
+In the strong-coupling regime ($M=3$ and $M=5$), the interaction strength $\hbar\Omega_R$ for a specific cavity mode monotonically decreases with increasing detuning, as theoretically predicted (Fig.\ref{Fig4}, bottom panel).

-The lowest threshold fluence for polariton lasing is achieved when the exciton-to-polariton transition matches the energy of the most pronounced vibronic resonances, V2 and V3 vibronic modes, see vertical and horizontal dashed lines in Fig.\ref{Fig4}.
-The defining role of interactions between Frenkel excitons, polaritons, and molecular vibrational modes on the overall dynamics of the light-matter coupled system was previously experimentally demonstrated and theoretically considered in other systems \cite{Coles2011,Somaschi2011,Michetti2009,Mazza2013}.
-Additionally, the minimal observed photon lasing threshold in the weakly coupled regime, see data points corresponding to $\rm M=9$ mode in Fig.\ref{Fig4}, is nearly an order of magnitude higher than the lowest polariton lasing threshold, see data points corresponding to $\rm M=3$ and $\rm M=5$ modes in Fig.\ref{Fig4}).
+The lowest threshold fluence for polariton lasing is achieved when the exciton-to-polariton transition matches the energy of the most pronounced vibronic resonances, V2 and V3, see vertical and horizontal dashed lines in Fig.\ref{Fig4}.
+The defining role of interactions between Frenkel excitons, polaritons, and molecular vibrational modes on the overall dynamics of the light-matter coupled system was previously experimentally demonstrated and theoretically considered in other systems \citep{Coles2011,Somaschi2011,Michetti2009,Mazza2013}.
+Additionally, the minimal observed lasing threshold in the weakly coupled regime ($M=17$ in Fig.\ref{Fig4}) exceeds the lowest polariton lasing threshold at the optimal detuning (corresponding to $M=3$ and $M=5$ in Fig.\ref{Fig4}) by approximately a factor of eighteen, while at suboptimal detunings the weak-to-strong coupling threshold ratio exceeds one order of magnitude.